 Pliable and DIYable

-The Klein Tools 6-in-1 Multi-Purpose Tool are for the craftsman, the novice DIYer, and everyone in between who needs to get more out of their limited toolbox space.
+The Klein Tools 6-in-1 Multi-Purpose Tool is for the craftsman, the novice DIYer, and everyone in between who needs to get more out of their limited toolbox space.
 This tool can cut and strip wires, and shear bolts, cutting your work time considerably.
-The comfort grip make its user feel as though they have superhero strength.
+The comfort grip makes its user feel as though they have superhero strength.
 Available at The Home Depot; $24.96.

 Equipped in Emergency

 Worry a little less about recently licensed drivers or kids who are about to go off to college by stuffing a Stalwart 12-in-1 emergency multi-tool in their stocking.
 With a glass cutter, LED flashlight, and seat belt cutter, this tool has everything you need (and more) to help out in an emergency situation—not to mention help you sleep a little better at night.
 Available on Amazon; $10.12.

 Napping by Nature